 Remaining long-term debt proceeds that have been set aside for capital projects are also reported as restricted assets.
+As of June 30, 2017, the monies restricted for capital projects have been fully expended.
 When both restricted and unrestricted resources are available for use, it is the Authority's practice to use restricted resources first, and then unrestricted resources as they are needed.

-The Authority's net position as of June 30, 2016, is a negative \$361.7 million because total liabilities and deferred inflows of resources were greater than total assets and deferred outflows of resources due to accumulating accreted interest on revenue bonds payable.
+The Authority's net position as of June 30, 2017, is a negative \$390.2 million because total liabilities and deferred inflows of resources were greater than total assets and deferred outflows of resources due to accumulating accreted interest on revenue bonds payable.
 The Authority's interest cash payments are lower than recorded interest expense because the bonds are capital appreciation bonds (CABs), which compound interest until final maturity.
 As a result, the Authority is able to maintain a liquid financial position.
 Management believes that it will be able to sustain its liquidity based on the terms of the bonds payable and through shortfall advances from the Ports, if necessary, as discussed further in Note 6.

 Compensated absences - All Authority employees accumulate time off for vacation and sick leave each pay period.
 While sick leave hours are accrued at a uniform rate among all employees, vacation accrual is based on length of service.
 Vacation hours are payable to employees when used at the individual employee's current rate of pay.
 Any unused vacation remaining at the time of termination is also payable to the employee at his/her then rate of pay.
-All vacation hours that have been earned but not paid as of June 30, 2016 and 2015, have been accrued in the accompanying statements of net position in other liabilities.
+All vacation hours that have been earned but not paid as of June 30, 2017 and 2016, have been accrued in the accompanying statements of net position in other liabilities.
 Sick hours are paid to employees when used.
 The Authority's sick leave policy also provides that employees will be paid 50% of the remaining value of their sick leave hours upon termination.
-Consequently, 50% of all unused sick hours for all employees totaling \$229,901 and \$208,316 as of June 30, 2016 and 2015, respectively, have also been accrued in other liabilities of the accompanying statement of net position.
+Consequently, 50% of all unused sick hours for all employees totaling \$250,502 and \$229,901 as of June 30, 2017 and 2016, respectively, have also been accrued in other liabilities of the accompanying statement of net position.